jpcroc/NDM/docs/NEBHowTo.md

 # NEB calculations guide

 ## Principles
 NDM can perform NEB/climbing NEB calculations in parallel.
-The number of procs must be a multiple of the number of intermediate images
+The number of procs must be a multiple of the number of intermediate images.

 ## PREPARATION
 ###Initial and final configurations
 Initial and final configurations must be preliminarily relaxed/quenched with LPERIOD=.FALSE. !!!

 Considering a "neb.din" run
-Ininitial and Final  configurations are in deb_neb.gin and fin_neb.gin respectively.
-They will NOT be evolved by NDM
+Initial and Final  configurations are in deb_neb.gin and fin_neb.gin respectively.
+They will NOT be evolved by NDM.
+One thus needs the following files : neb.din, deb_neb.gin, fin_neb.gin, "potential".potin files (lammps potential files), name.in.

 ### din file
-The din file must contain at least
+The din file must contain
 dmtype=9 !this triggers NEB calculation
 fpstop=0.01 !stopping energy criterion (eV/ang)
-lperiod=.false. pas de conditions periodiques  VERY IMPORTANT !
+lperiod=.false. no periodic conditions on atomic positions  VERY IMPORTANT !

 It is good to specify of number of images:
 npath = 15 !
 15 images of the neb is the default.
 That means 13 INTERMEDIATE configurations.